-Please note that The Wildcat Sanctuary can no longer accommodate domestic Bengal cats into our program.
-We cannot keep up with the overwhelming number of calls we receive for surrender.
+NOTE: Unfortunately we are full for domestic bengals and savannahs.
+We receive so many requests, that we just can’t keep up.
 Our mission is to help wild cats in need and we will accommodate F1 hybrids only if there is room at our Sanctuary.

 Domestic Bengal Cat Policy

-Imagine receiving more than 20 calls every month from owners begging you to take in their little Bengal cat because it’s become too much to handle or it urinates throughout the house?
+Imagine receiving more than 20 calls every month from owners begging you to take in their little Bengal cat.
+Their cat’s become too much to handle or he/she urinates throughout the house.
 How would you feel when time and time again, you had to say “no” – you had to explain the reality of the situation?
 This is what we deal with on a regular basis at The Wildcat Sanctuary.

 The breeders don’t have to answer these calls, though they’ve caused the problem.
 But we, and countless other shelters, have to.
-It’s one of the main reasons we’ve launched our No More Wild Pets campaign, in order to educate those who might be considering a wild pet.
+This is why we advocate No More Wild Pets as an important part of our mission and we want to end hybrid breeding.